AlineRG/dogDaycare/README.md

 - `value="{{this._id}}"`: The pet's ID (needed for the reservation)
 - `{{this.name}}`: The pet's name (what you see in the dropdown)

+# Technologies used

+The Dog DayCare application uses the following front-end tools and technologies:

+- Express.js: The main web application framework used for both backend and serving the frontend.
+- Handlebars: A templating engine used for rendering dynamic content in the frontend.
+- CSS: Custom CSS files are used for styling (e.g., style.css, login.css, register.css).
+- Client-side JavaScript: Some basic client-side scripting is used, primarily for form submissions.
+- Passport.js: Used for authentication, including local strategy and GitHub OAuth.
+- MongoDB with Mongoose: For database operations.